Beach Cleanup – Individuals

 For many people 60-90 minutes is enough for this physical activity, especially if it is a hot day.

-Arrange a site visit to check accessibility, safety, rubbish load & to make a plan for rubbish collection.
+Do a site visit to check accessibility, safety, rubbish load & to make a plan for rubbish collection.
+(See below)

 2. Check the tides